-ENGR 106 W,Sp ENGINEERING PROBLEMS
+ENGR 106 W,Sp 3 credits ENGINEERING PROBLEMS NS

-Introduces engineering the engineering and professions.
+Introduces engineering and the engineering professions.
 Emphasizes analysis of actual engineering problems at the mathematical and reasoning levels of introductory students.
 Within this analytical framework, tools and concepts such as measurement theory, error analysis, dimensional analysis, metric units, systems of modeling, engineering design, and principles of elementary physics are incorporated.
 (Formerly known as ENGR 121)